1. About ticagrelor

 Serious side effects are rare and happen in less than 1 in 1,000 people.

-- are coughing up blood, or there's blood in your pee, poo or vomit - this needs to be checked out as these are signs of internal bleeding
+Tell a doctor as soon as possible if you are coughing up blood, or there's blood in your pee, poo or vomit.
+This needs to be checked out as these are signs of internal bleeding.

-- get weakness on one side of your body, trouble speaking or thinking, loss of balance or blurred eyesight - these can be signs of a stroke
+- you have weakness on one side of your body, trouble speaking or thinking, loss of balance or blurred eyesight – these can be signs of a stroke

 Serious allergic reaction